mashedram/Church_of_Dog/Groups/Church of Dog/Branches/Science Branch/members/Kira.md

 During the bring your child to work day in 6 ACY, a raid was performed by the [[The Rat Association (TRA)]] upon the lab, where she was kidnapped.

  She was forced to become a test subject to whatever the [[The Rat Association (TRA)]] could come up with.
 She was used to develop an [[Amnestics]], along a whole other set of kidnapped [[Church of Dog]] personnel and other civilians.
-She was also used for a whole other set of experiments, like the attempted counter by the [[The Rat Association (TRA)]] against the [[Project "Infusion"]], which has remained uncompleted till this day.
+She was also used for a whole other set of experiments, like the attempted counter by the [[The Rat Association (TRA)]] against the [[Project Infusion]], which has remained uncompleted till this day.

 These scientific experiments included:
 - Wiping her memory repeatedly